Unboxed-Software/solana-course/content/token-program.md

 ## Revoke Delegate

 A previously approved delegate for a token account can be later revoked.
 Once a delegate is revoked, the delegate can no longer transfer tokens from the owner's token account.
-Any remaining amount left untransferred from the previously approved amount can no longer be tranferred by the delegate.
+Any remaining amount left untransferred from the previously approved amount can no longer be transferred by the delegate.

 To revoke a delegate using the `spl-token` library, you use the `revoke` function.